aleks-py/aleks-py.github.io/_pages/about.md

 ##### **How does stable diffusion work in latent space?**
 During the forward process, we create a dataset by incrementally adding more noise to our latent variables.
 In the reverse process, we train a model with a **U-Net architecture** to iteratively denoise these latents.
 This way, we can efficiently generate new images by starting with random noise and end up with a latent that can be decoded into a real image (while conditioning layers on the input text embedding).

+The U-Net architecture (which we use as a noise detector) is an auto-encoder.
+Downsampling and upsampling is done with convolutional layers.
+However, because the latent space is lower-dimensional, it’s possible to lose information, meaning that spatial recreation can be imprecise during upsampling.
+To deal with this, U-Net has **skip connections** that provide access to spatial information during downsampling.

+However, the poor feature representation in the initial layers result in redundant information.
+To deal with this, we can add attention layers at the skip connections to suppress activation in irrelevant regions, reducing the number of redundant features brought across.
+For text-to-image generation, these attention networks also have access to the text embeddings to help condition the attention.

+## **Text to Video Generation**

+##### **How do we extend text to image to text to video?**

+Text to image generation uses U-Net architecture with 2D spatial convolution and attention layers.
+For video generation, we need to add a third temporal dimension to the two spatial ones.
+3D convolution layers are computationally expensive and 3D attention layers are computationally intractable.
+Therefore, these papers have their own approaches.

+Make-A-Video creates pseudo 3D convolution and attention layers by stacking a 1D temporal layer over a 2D spatial layer.
+Imagen Video does spatial convolution and attention for each individual frame, then does temporal attention or convolution across all frames.

+Separating the spatial and temporal operations allows for **building off of existing text-to-image models.**
+- CogVideo freezes all the weights of the spatial layers
+- Make-A-Video uses pretrained weights for the spatial layers but initializes the temporal layer weights to the identity matrix.
+This way they can continue tuning all weights with new video data
+- Imagen Video can jointly train their model with video or image data, doing the later by masking the temporal connections